Aromatherapy Essential Oil Safety Tips: What You Need to Know

 • Do place the diffuser in a well-ventilated area.

-• Don't diffuse oils contraindicated for pregnant or nursing moms, or pets if they are in the vicinity, or will be in the vicinity before the air clears.
+• Don't diffuse oils contraindicated for pregnant or nursing moms, children, or pets if they are in the vicinity, or will be in the vicinity before the air clears.

-• Do practice intermittent diffusion: diffuse for 30-60 minutes and take a break for 30-60 minutes.
+• For adults: diffuse for 30-60 minutes and take a break for 30-60 minutes.

 "With continuous diffusion, while benefits do not increase, there is evidence that the body becomes stressed in various ways." --Robert Tisserand

-6. Don't Ingest Unless Directed by Professional
+6. Don't Ingest Unless Directed by a Professional

 What essential oils are safe to ingest?
 None, unless you are under the supervision of a medical professional.